Stay informed

 Where absenteeism policy often ends up in a legal approach, Bart Teuwen will share his expertise on how things can be done differently.

-Anyone who employs an employee within a progressive return to work between April 1, 2023 and March 31, 2025, as an employer, can apply for a return to work premium of 1,000 euros.
+Employers who employ an employee within a progressive return-to-work scheme between April 1, 2023, and March 31, 2025, can apply for a return-to-work bonus of €1,000.

-The employee must have been incapacitated for work for at least 1 year and must have progressively resumed work for at least 3 months.
+The employee must have been incapacitated for work for at least 1 year and have progressively resumed work for at least 3 months.

-To motivate employers to focus more on this progressive return to work, a return to work premium of 1,000 euros per employee is awarded.
-The premium is paid by the health insurance fund.
-For the time being, it is a temporary measure that will also come into effect retroactively: employers who employ an employee in a progressive return to work between April 1, 2023 and March 31, 2025 can apply for the premium.
+To encourage employers to invest more in this progressive return to work program, a return to work bonus of €1,000 per employee will be awarded.
+The bonus is paid by the health insurance fund.
+For now, this is a temporary measure, which will also take effect retroactively: employers who employ an employee on a progressive return to work program between April 1, 2023, and March 31, 2025, can apply for the bonus.

 The period of incapacity for work must have lasted at least one year.
 The employee must have performed the activity permitted by the health insurance fund for at least three months.